 The PMI rate is based on several factors.
 Here are a few of the most important:

 - Debt-to-income ratio (DTI)

 - Median FICO® Score

 - Term of the loan

-Also considered are whether you're taking cash out and the type of your loan.
-Adjustable-rate mortgages (ARMs) are considered a bigger risk than fixed-rate mortgages so the PMI will be slightly higher with those.
+When determining the rate, additional factors include the type of loan you're using and whether you're using the loan to take cash out.
+Adjustable rate mortgages (ARMs) are considered a bigger risk than fixed-rate mortgages, so the PMI will be slightly higher with those.

 Types Of PMI